juampicerutti/TidyScreen_v2_docs_new/docs/examples/LA_Workshop/design_of_TCIs_targeting_CZP.md

 </figure>
 ---

 Preclinical studies confirmed K777’s oral bioavailability and efficacy in rodents, dogs, and non-human primates, eliminating parasitemia in both acute and chronic infections.
-However, phase I clinical trials were halted due to elevated hepatotoxicity markers - likely resulting from irreversible inhibition of CYP3A4 - and other adverse effects, even at low doses.
+However, they were halted due to elevated hepatotoxicity markers - likely resulting from irreversible inhibition of CYP3A4 - and other adverse effects, even at low doses.
 Consequently, ongoing research aims to design analogues or alternative delivery strategies to preserve efficacy while minimizing toxicity.

 ## CZP vs. Human Cathepsins: The Selectivity Challenge